 Amazing lash retention: How to achieve it?
 A lash artist’s absolute worst nightmare is when their client’s lashes do not last, this can be a very time consuming and stressful mistake to correct.

 No lash artist wants their clients to lose faith in them, and no longer trust them with their lashes.
-Read on in this blog you will get a lot of useful information on how to detect true retention problems and prevent them from ever happening again.

 We wanted to give our client’s the satisfaction that they deserve.
 OK, so you created a beautiful classic/volume set?!
 Your client is thrilled, now the last thing any lash artist wants is for the client to come back a couple of days later, saying their lashes are falling out.